baggie11/PortfolioWebsite/README.md

 A personal portfolio website built using **Next.js**, **Tailwind CSS**, and **Three.js**.
 This website showcases various projects, skills, and experience in a visually appealing and interactive format.
 It is a **work in progress**, with more features and content coming soon.

+This project was created by following a tutorial from **Codebucks** on YouTube.
+The starter files were forked from his repository, and the project has since been customized and extended to suit my personal portfolio needs.

 ## Features

 - **Responsive Design**: Built with **Tailwind CSS** for a clean, modern, and fully responsive layout.